Level 2 Development

 Gazette.net

-By Kevin James Shay
+by Kevin James Shay

 Takoma Central, a 150-unit apartment community with retailers that include a new Busboys and Poets coffeehouse and bookstore, should open by late fall in Washington, D.C., just over the Takoma Park border, officials say.

 The development on Carroll Street near the Takoma Metro station was originally slated to open in the spring.
-It is expected to provide a boost to the nearby Old Takoma commercial district with more residents available to shop and dine at the businesses in Takoma Park, said Laura Barclay, executive director of the Old Takoma Business Association.
+It is expected to provide a boost to the nearby Old Takoma commercial district with more residents available to shop and dine at the businesses in Takoma Park, said Laura Barclay,

 Level 2 Development buys development site near Union Market